Object tracking using GNN

 img = load("last_frame.png")

-- robustness to noise due to the Kalman filter;
+- noise resistance due to Kalman filter;